Dym077/Numbers-game/README.md

 Button layout and score section are implemented using the structure fron this walkthrough.
 - The addition of an optional username was later added to the game.
 Mainly, the option of choosing a username is to add a more personal feel to the gaming experience.
 In future versions of this project, this could also provide for a high-score section.
-- The timer function was implemented using a variety of sources, from articles on [Stack Overflow](https://stackoverflow.com/), [W3Schools](https://www.w3schools.com/) and Youtube tutorials.
+- The timer function was implemented using a variety of sources, from articles on [Stack Overflow](https://stackoverflow.com/), [W3Schools](https://www.w3schools.com/), my fellow students in the Slack Community and Youtube tutorials.
+This was the the most challenging feature to add to this project.
 Eventually, I contacted the support group of Code Institute to find the help necessary to get the timer to work properly within the game.
+We implemented the gameActive function so there were no conflicts in with the timerinterval still running when the player was starting a new game.

 ### Media